 When determining amounts of long-term incentive grants to executives and employees, the Compensation Committee examines the accounting cost associated with the grants.
 Under Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718, grants of stock options, restricted stock units and other share-based payments result in an accounting charge for the Company.
 The accounting charge is equal to the fair value of the awards being issued.
-For restricted stock units, the cost is equal to the fair value of the stock options.
+For restricted stock units, the cost is equal to the fair value of the stock on the date of grant multiplied by the number of shares/units granted.
+For non-qualified stock options, the fair value is based on the Black-Scholes value of the stock options.
 Nearly all equity grants made from March 2009 through the end of the Company's fiscal 2020 year and a percentage of the grants awarded in fiscal 2021 and fiscal 2022 have been awards of restricted stock units, with the remaining being awards of Options.
 This expense is amortized over the requisite service period, or vesting period of the instruments.
 The Compensation Committee is mindful of the fact that, with respect to stock options, the accounting charge is not reversible should the stock option expire with a market price less than the exercise price.